 Recipes for dyes and techniques covered in the book are accompanied by step-by-step instructions and process photographs, making them clear and easy to follow.
 Brackmann shares tips and tricks gleaned from her three decades of experience in studio dyeing and helps you identify your personal approach to dyeing—are you a creative free spirit, or do you prefer to follow precise rules?

 The dye worksheet can be used to calculate and record dyes, chemicals, procedures, and costs for all dye projects.
 Color photos of works from some of the top fiber artists today that are included throughout the book are certain to inspire artists of any background.

-This eBook plus print book bundle of The Surface Designer's Handbook will appeal to a wide audience of students, teachers, hobbyists, or beginner surface design artists.
+The Surface Designer's Handbook will appeal to a wide audience of students, teachers, hobbyists, or beginner surface design artists.
 Whether you're an experienced dyer or surface designer or you're just starting out, this book is certain to become your essential reference tool!